Margarita: Other fruits and vegetables

 Alternate fruits and juice mixtures can also be used in a margarita.
-Fruits like mango, peach, strawberry, banana, melon, raspberry, or avocado are suitable for creating this drink.
+Fruits like mango, peach, strawberry, banana, cranberry, melon, raspberry, blueberry, or avocado are suitable for creating this drink.
 Orange juice and pomegranate juice (poured down the inner side of the glass) can make a sunset margarita (so named because the orange is at the top and the red at the bottom).
 Many recipes call for a splash of orange juice.
 These days, margaritas can be prepared in many different ways.
 When the word "margarita" is used by itself, it typically refers to the lime or lemon juice margarita.
 Still, when other juices are used, the fruits are typically added as adjectives in the name, with lime juice or lemon juice added to give it a characteristic margarita flavor (a wedge of lime is often added to the glass).
 Other varieties of margarita include fruit margarita, top-shelf margarita, and virgin margarita.

 Coconut cream, coconut milk, and coconut water can also be added to margaritas, e.g., skinny margaritas that substitute, e.g., pineapple juice for liqueurs.

 Margaritas can also be made with vegetables such as carrots, beets, cucumber, and celery.

 Beer cocktails

-A beermarita (or Coronarita) is a beer cocktail that has a bottle of Corona beer or other light-flavored beer poured upside down into a margarita on the rocks.
+A beergarita (or Coronarita) is a beer cocktail that has a bottle of Corona beer or other light-flavored beer poured upside down into a margarita on the rocks.